DrC0okie/HEIG_CLD_Labo2/README.md

 172.31.86.211 - - [29/Mar/2023:07:59:36 +0000] "GET / HTTP/1.1" 200 3440 "-" "ELB-HealthChecker/2.0"
 ```

-## Part 5 : Lauch a second instance from the custom image
+## Part 5 : Launch a second instance from the custom image

 In this task we had to launch a second Drupal instance and connect it to the load balancer.